Redridge/CSC-RO/README.md

 ### _by RED_

 ### What is this?
-These are my solutions to the tasks that I managed to solve during the [Cyber Security Challenge Romania](http://www.cybersecuritychallenge.ro/)
+These are my solutions to the tasks that I managed to solve during the [Cyber Security Challenge Romania](http://www.cybersecuritychallenge.ro/).
+Note that these are not all the tasks.

 ### Contents
 1. [Forensics](#forensics)